 Divide everyone into groups of three or more.
-They will talk and get to know one another long enough to find a common thread amongst them, such as they all love zombie movies or they’re huge football fans.
-They will then write a list of common stereotypes attributed toward people who tend to enjoy those sorts of things.
+They will talk and get to know one another long enough to find a common thread amongst them.
+For example, they might all love zombie movies or they’re huge football fans.
+They will then write a list of common stereotypes attributed to people who tend to enjoy those sorts of things.

-The groups will then come together and proclaim who they as a group are.
-For the rest of the day each group will behave as their stereotype: perhaps the zombie-lovers will be overheard making zombie apocalyptic plans, or acting like zombies.
+The groups will then come together and proclaim who they are as a group.
+For the rest of the day, each group will behave as their stereotype.
+Perhaps the zombie lovers will be overheard making zombie apocalyptic plans or acting like zombies.
 Football aficionados may randomly cheer for their team.
-At the end of the day discuss stereotypes and how they often limit how we view people and their abilities.
-Also discuss how each group came about discovering their common thread.
+At the end of the day, discuss stereotypes and how they often limit how we view people and their abilities.
+Also, discuss how each group came about discovering their common thread.

-The purpose of this teambuilding game is to help everyone see how silly and limiting stereotypes are, and how if people truly behaved the way we often write them off to act, things would be vastly different.
+The purpose of this indoor team building game is to help everyone see how silly and limiting stereotypes are.
+It also shows how if people truly behaved the way we often write them off to act, things would be vastly different.
 It also shows how a group of seemingly very different people can have great commonalities that bring them together.

 16.)
 Someone You Admire

-This game is as straightforward as the name.
-Each person will take a turn stating someone whom they admire; it may be a current person or someone from history.
-You could also spice it up a bit and make it be someone within the group.
-Each person must also tell why they admire that person; what traits, attributes, and/or accomplishments make that person worthy of admiration.
+This indoor team building game is as straightforward as the name.
+Each person will take a turn stating someone whom they admire.
+It may be a current person or someone from history.
+You could also spice it up a bit and make it someone within the group.
+Each person must also talk about why they admire that person.
+Specifically, what traits, attributes, and/or accomplishments make that person worthy of admiration should be discussed.

 This exercise really helps everyone get to know one another better and have a stronger sense of each other’s values and what attributes they find to be important.
 It also can help bring people closer together as they realize they respect and admire the same people.